-An initial term of weekly workshops will introduce you to the fundamentals of playwriting such as character, narrative, structure, theatricality, dialogue, theme, plot and atmosphere.
+An initial term of twelve weekly workshops will introduce you to the fundamentals of playwriting such as character, narrative, structure, theatricality, dialogue, theme, plot and atmosphere.
 Most sessions will be led by Literary Associate Lindsay Rodden but there will also be opportunities to meet professional writers, directors, designers and actors, and, of course, other young writers going through the same development process as you.
 During the first term you will receive a reading list and plays will be distributed each week for the group to read and discuss in each session.

 Following these workshops, each writer will produce a first draft of a full length play which will be discussed within the group sessions in the weekly sessions from January to March.
 This second term will focus on developing and re-drafting your script.

-Theatre practitioner Young Writers have worked with include: directors Gemma Bodinetz, John Tiffany, Indhu Rubasingham, and Matt Wilde; writers Willy Russell, Jimmy McGovern, Helen Blakeman, Chloe Moss, Maurice Bessman, Stephen Butchard, Lizzie Nunnery, Nick Leather, and Howard Brenton; designer Jocelyn Meall; and producers from BBC radio and BBC Writersroom such as Amy Buscombe and Pauline Harris.
+Throughout the course, the Group enjoys masterclasses with visiting practitioners, an extensive amount of reading and the opportunity to see productions at the Everyman and Playhouse Theatres for free.
+Past visiting practitioners have included: directors Gemma Bodinetz, John Tiffany, Indhu Rubasingham; Matt Wilde; writers Willy Russell, Jimmy McGovern, Helen Blakeman, Chloe Moss, Maurice Bessman, Stephen Butchard, Lizzie Nunnery, Nick Leather, Howard Brenton; designer Jocelyn Meall; and producers from BBC radio and writersroom north such as Amy Buscombe and Pauline Harris.

 The Young Writers' Programme is supported by The Leverhulme Trust.